Bounding the sets of classical and quantum correlations in networks

-In the case of two inefficient devices, if we fix the state prepared by the source between parties $A$ and $B$ to be maximally entangled, non-bilocal correlations can be established for any detection efficiency higher than $\eta_{min}=0.6085$.
-Non-bilocal correlations at $\eta_{min}$ are generated when $\theta_\textsc{bc}=\pi / 4$ (so the source between parties $B$ and $C$ also distributes maximally-entangled states), and the measurements performed are $A_x = [Z-(-1)^x X]/\sqrt{2}$, $C_z = [Z+(-1)^z X]/\sqrt{2}$.
-For higher detection efficiencies, non-bilocal correlations can be generated with decreasing amounts of entanglement and measurements whose aperture (the relative angle $|\alpha_1 - \alpha_0|$) decreases, suggesting that this is the optimal configuration for detecting non-bilocality in a loss-resistant manner.
+In the case of two inefficient devices, if we fix the state prepared by the source between parties $A$ and $B$ to be maximally entangled, nonbilocal correlations can be established for any detection efficiency higher than $\eta_\text{min}\,{=}\,0.6085$.
+Nonbilocal correlations at $\eta_\text{min}$ are generated when $\theta_\textsc{bc}\,{=}\,\pi / 4$ (so the source between parties $B$ and $C$ also distributes maximally entangled states), and the measurements performed are $A_x \,{=}\, [Z-(-1)^x X]/\sqrt{2}$, $C_z \,{=}\, [Z+(-1)^z X]/\sqrt{2}$.
+For higher detection efficiencies, nonbilocal correlations can be generated with decreasing amounts of entanglement and measurements whose aperture (the relative angle $|\alpha_1 - \alpha_0|$) decreases, suggesting that this is the optimal configuration for detecting nonbilocality in a loss-resistant manner.

-Varying also the entanglement in $\theta_\textsc{ab}$, correlations without bilocal models can be certified for efficiencies above \mbox{$\eta_{min}=0.5291$}, again well below $2/3$, the value necessary for certifying standard Bell nonlocality.
-It is then a relevant question to ask whether the value of $\eta_{min}$ can be further lowered by adding more copies of the source either in an $n$-partite line or an $n$-star scenario, which we leave for future work.
+Varying also the entanglement in $\theta_\textsc{ab}$, correlations without bilocal models can be certified for efficiencies above \mbox{$\eta_\text{min}\,{=}\,0.5291$}, again well below $2/3$, the value necessary for certifying standard Bell nonlocality.
+It is then a relevant question to ask whether the value of $\eta_\text{min}$ can be further lowered by adding more copies of the source either in an $n$-partite line or an $n$-star scenario, which we leave for future work.